aflaxman/dp_2020_census/methods.md

 however, and TopDown uses a second optimization step to round fractional counts to integers.

+We note that the approach that Census Bureau has taken with the TopDown where imprecise histogram data is optimized based on internal consistency has been developed in a line of research over the last decade to that has focused on obtaining count data that is DP _and_ accurate.[@hay2010boosting, @li2015matrix, @kuo2018differentially, @fioretto2019differential]

 Empirical Privacy Loss for quantifying impact of optimize steps
 ---------------------------------------------------------------